Educational Administration MS

 - An essay describing why the applicant is interested in pursuing graduate study in this field.

-- Applicant must include two paragraphs briefly describing their educational philosophy and explaining how principals shape learning in K-12 schools.
+- Applicant must include a minimum of two paragraphs briefly describing their educational philosophy and explaining how principals shape learning in K-12 schools.

 - State-issued instructional certification